An open letter to Taylor Swift’s Reputation

 So I take my time … Let the games begin … Are you ready for it?

 Listen, you can take this song however you want to.
 I know it’s really different, and out of the box for her, but I don’t really care.
 I still love it because I find significance in the idea of taking your own time.
 I feel like a lot of times in life, we just forget that we’re allowed to take our own damn time.
 We’re allowed to do that.
 We’re allowed to go at our own paces.
-Getting yourself to the point where you can ask someone else if they’re ready for the next chapter because you’ve finally gotten yourself to the point when you’re ready yourself is hard to do … and I think it’s really cool that she did.
+Society puts rules in place and everyone talks about how you should be here by this age and doing this by this age, and for what?
+By who’s standard?
+Getting yourself to the point where you can ask someone else if they’re ready for the next chapter because you’ve finally gotten yourself to the point when you’re ready yourself is hard to do, and I think it’s really cool that she did.

 Reputation precedes me.
 In rumors I’m knee deep.